How the Good Samaritan Law Protects You During CPR?

 3. Expecting Compensation

-The Good Samaritan Law generally requires that aid is provided freely, without any expectation of financial reward.
+The Good Samaritan Law generally requires that aid be provided freely, without any expectation of financial reward.
 If someone offers help anticipating payment or remuneration, they may not be covered by the Good Samaritan protections.
 For instance, if a person charges for emergency assistance or first aid, they might lose the legal safeguards typically granted to unpaid volunteers.

 4. Consent Violations